-CPS Drainage Water Management (Code 554) can also be successfully used together in the conservation system.
+CPS Drainage Water Management (Code 554) can also be successfully used together in the conservation system, using structures to manage the drainage water in the field and further reduce nitrate export.

 For further information, contact your local NRCS field office.